barel-mishal/astro-resume/src/pages/index.md

 # Barel Mishal

-**Programmer**
+**Software Developer**

 Ramat Gan, IL | barel.mishal@mail.huji.ac.il | 0509042020 | [GitHub](<https://github.com/barel-mishal>) | [Linkedin](<https://www.linkedin.com/in/barel-mishal/>)

-Self-taught programmer with 3 years of experience in building projects for the nutrition industry.
-Currently working on FoodIt.ai, a website designed to generate recipes and assist food bloggers in advertising their creations.
-Aspire to become a software engineer, working on big projects in the field of nutrition to make a positive impact.
-Proficient in technologies such as SolidJs, Astro, Express and have experience with dataframe package Polars, SurrealDB and SEO.
+Self-taught programmer from Ramat Gan, Israel.
+Hold a B.Sc in nutrition from the Hebrew University.
+Currently, currently working on a big project called FoodIt.ai, which is a website designed to generate recipes and assist food bloggers in advertising their creations.
+The platform provides useful tools for quickly generating recipes and offers a unique platform for recognition on the web.
+Aspire to be a software engineer, working on big projects in the field of nutrition to make a change.

 ## Skills